 One of the great things about a columbarium is that it can be moved, if the church ever relocates.

 Fee per niche:

-Additional fees are required for engraving on the granite plaque and on the urn lid and an urn to contain the ashes.
+Note: Additional fees are required for the cost of the urn and for engraving on the granite plaque and/or on the urn lid.